 As an essential part of strategic planning, project managers need to visually communicate the ambitions and key milestones of a project.
 That’s where project roadmaps come in handy.
 They help the stakeholders understand the projects’ goals, targets, allocated resources, and expected deliverables, all plotted out on a timeline.

-The project roadmap serves as a simple, easy-to-follow source of truth for key stakeholders to visualize the project from a strategic standpoint and make critical decisions without having to sift through the minutiae.
+A project roadmap serves as a simple, easy-to-follow source of truth for key stakeholders to visualize the project from a strategic standpoint and make critical decisions without having to sift through the minutiae.
+Roadmap in project management offers a clearly defined breakdown of,

-The project roadmap offers a clearly defined breakdown of how work progresses at any given time, how the allocated resources are being utilized, and overall, whether the project is on track to hit all its strategic goals within the allotted time frame.
+- overall, whether the project is on track to hit all its strategic goals and SMART project objectives within the allotted time frame.

-How project roadmap differs from a project plan
+How is a project roadmap different from a project plan?

-In essence, the roadmap is designed to show the link between the various variables and how they affect project completion.
-It gives a high-level picture of the project progress.
+In essence, the project roadmap is designed to show the link between the various variables and how they affect project completion.
+It gives a high-level picture of the project’s progress.

 On the other hand, the project plan breaks down the project into tasks so it’s easy to assign responsibilities and track progress from the ground up.
 It goes into more detail in specifying which resources are being utilized for the project, what specific targets are aimed at, and generally serving as a guidebook for carrying out the project.